-DANGEROUS 2-BUS FRONT PANEL
+DANGEROUS 2-BUS LT FRONT PANEL

-There are three types of controls on the 2-Bus - namely the "Mono" switch, the "+6 dB" switch, and a stepped attenuator to control overall output gain.

-The switches on the front panel on a 2-Bus are laid out so that the inputs can be treated as stereo pairs (panned hard left-right) or as individual inputs panned up the middle.
-This function is selected by pushing the "Mono" button of any channel pair to put both inputs of the pair "up the middle" of the mix.
-For sounds that are panned somewhere in between the two extremes, a pair of outputs is used and the "Mono" button is not engaged.
+There are two types of controls on the 2-BUS LT- namely the "Mono" switches, and a potentiometer to control the output gain.
+The switches on the front panel on a 2-BUS LT enable the inputs to be treated as stereo pairs (panned hard left-right) or as individual inputs panned up the middle.
+This function is selected by pushing the "Mono" button of any channel pair to put both inputs of the pair in the center of the mix.
+For sounds that are panned somewhere in between the two extremes, a pair of outputs is used, the panning done in the computer, and the "Mono" button is not engaged.

-For example, Let's say that one wants to mix a drum kit with bass, guitars, a lead vocal, and reverb on all of the above.
-To keep things simple, assume that our engineer has a Pro-Tools system with one 888 I/O box for a total of 8 analog feeds into the 2-Bus.
+For example, let's say that one wants to mix a drum kit with bass, guitars, a lead vocal, and reverb on all of the above.
+To keep things simple, assume that our engineer has a Pro-Tools system with one 888 I/O box for a total of 8 analog feeds into the 2-BUS LT.
 This typical mix has 8 tracks of drums, one bass, two guitars, one vocal, and a reverb return for a total of fourteen tracks in the system.
-Usually, a DAW user would mix the song then spit the resulting stereo feed to two additional tracks internally or out of the 1st digital output of the 888 onto a DAT machine.
+Usually, a DAW user would mix the song then spit the resulting stereo feed to two additional tracks internally or out of the digital output of the 888 onto a DAT machine.
 By using 4 sets of outputs in Pro-Tools, the audio performance can be increased by assigning the drums to PT outputs 1&2, the bass and vocal to outputs 3&4, and the guitars to outputs 5&6.
-The bass and vocal want their own channels so they are panned hard left and right in Pro-Tools and the "Mono" button for channels 3-4 is pressed on the front panel of the 2-Bus to put the two "up the middle".
+The bass and vocal want their own channels so they are assigned individual outputs in Pro-Tools and the "Mono" button for channels 3-4 is pressed on the front panel of the 2-BUS LT to put the two "up the middle."
 Reverb is sent from the tracks to a plug-in and the result routed to outputs 7&8.
 The panning on the drums and guitars is determined by the setting of the panners on the Pro-Tools desk.
 The "Mono" button pans the bass and vocal to the center of the mix.
 The "Main" output is sent to an external A/D converter then to a DAT machine for recording.
-This mix has the same balance as the one done internally, but because the summing to a stereo pair is being done externally in a high-quality analog environment rather than digitally, all of the computer's processing power can be spent on the individual tracks, and the results are incredible imaging, clarity, punch, and better overall musicality.
-(This designer has some theories about why this is true explained in the chapter titled "Mix Buss Theory".)
+This mix has the same balance as the one done internally, but because the "stems" can be run hotter onto separate busses, and summing to a stereo pair is being done externally in a high-quality analog environment, more of the original track's detail winds up in the mix.
+The results are excellent imaging, clarity, punch, and better overall musicality.
+Breaking out into multiple analog outputs also permits the use of external analog compressors, EQ's, and other effects processing.
+Being able to process individual tracks, stems, and the entire mix with hardware means that you don't have to deal with the latency delay problems of DSP.
+You can concentrate on the music.